uoregon-postlethwait/dupliganger/README.rst

 Usage: dupliganger [options] <command> [<args>...]

-Dupliganger is a pipeline.
-Each stage of the pipeline is run by passing a 'command' to Dupliganger.
+Dupligänger is a pipeline.
+Each stage of the pipeline is run by passing a 'command' to Dupligänger.
 The commands / pipeline-steps (in order) are as
 follows:

    remove-umi       1.
 Annotate read names with UMIs (clip inline UMIs if needed).